-1. Ensure your Eligibility - Applicants must be a current full-time student in a college-level degree granting program that is focused in, but not restricted to, the field of glass and be a current GAS student member.
+1. Ensure your Eligibility - Applicants must be now, and also if chosen during the term, a current full-time student in a college-level degree granting program that is focused in, but not restricted to, the field of glass and be a current GAS student member.

 3. Write a letter of intention explaining what you think you can offer to the Glass Art Society and how you think you could best serve the GAS student membership.

 5. Email the application materials to Patty Cokus, Executive Assistant at .

 Recommendation letters may also be Mailed to the Glass Art Society office by October 15, 2013.

 MAIL TO: Student Rep. Nominations - Glass Art Society - 6512 23rd Ave NW, Suite 329 - Seattle, WA 98117 USA

 GAS Board Student Representative Requirements for Nomination and Job Description/Duties